tgirke/GEN242/content/en/assignments/Projects/project_data.md

 sal
 getRversion() # should be 4.1.2 or 4.2.0.
 R version can be changed with `module load ...`
 system("hostname") # should return number of a compute node; if not close Nvim-R session, log in to a compute node with srun and then restart Nvim-R session
 # sal <- runWF(sal) # runs WF serialized.
-Not recommended since this will take much longer than parallel mode
+Not recommended since this will take much longer than parallel mode introduced below by taking advantage of resource allocation
 resources <- list(conffile=".batchtools.conf.R",
                   template="batchtools.slurm.tmpl",
                   Njobs=18, # chipseq should use here number of fastq files (7 or 8)